<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Why does a spreadsheet stop working for stakeholder data?

 Spreadsheets are single-user tools built for structured data entry, not relationship management.
 They offer no reliable audit trail, limited version control and little visibility of who changed what.
-A University of Hawaii study found that 94% of spreadsheets contain errors, with an error in roughly one in every 20 cells, and PwC research found that 57% of projects fail due to a breakdown in communications.
-In complex programmes, that combination quickly leads to gaps, inconsistencies and missed context.
+Research by Professor Ray Panko at the University of Hawaii, summarising seven audits of 88 operational spreadsheets carried out since 1995, found that 94% contained at least one error.
+Cell-level error rates varied by study, but were consistently in the low single digits.
+In complex programmes, that quickly leads to gaps, inconsistencies and missed context.

 For a single small project, a spreadsheet holds.
 For a programme spanning multiple teams, hundreds of stakeholders and a regulatory audience, it breaks down and usually at the point it matters most.